Burnley: Sport

-Burnley is also home to Burnley Rugby Club (formerly Calder Vale Rugby Club from 1926–2001), who play rugby union.
+Burnley is also home to Burnley Rugby Club (formerly Calder Vale Rugby Club from 1926 to 2001), who play rugby union.
 They field three senior sides, with teams at most junior age groups, and play at Holden Road, the site of Belvedere and Calder Vale Sports Club.

 Rugby League is represented in the town by Burnley and Pendle Lions RLFC.
 They train and play their home games at Prairie Sports Village.
 They are in the North West Men's Merit League.

 Burnley Tornados is the American football club in the town.

 Burnley held greyhound racing and speedway at Towneley Stadium, that existed from 1927 until 1935.

 Burnley has good public sporting facilities for a town of its size.
 The £29m St Peter's Centre (opened in 2006) offers swimming, squash courts and a fitness suite, while the nearby Spirit of Sport complex includes a large sports hall, and several indoor courts and outdoor synthetic pitches.
 There is an outdoor athletics track at Barden Lane, where the Burnley Athletic Club meets.
 For golfers, there are both 9-hole and 18-hole municipal golf courses at Towneley Park, along with an 18-hole pitch and putt course.
 Burnley Golf Club have a private course, established in 1905 above the town in Habergham Eaves.
 There are tennis courts at Towneley Park, and at the Burnley Lawn Tennis Club, as well as eleven bowling greens around the town, and a £235,000 skate park at Queens Park, which opened in 2003.
 There are also basketball, caving and judo clubs in the town.
 In 2001, the private Crow Wood Leisure Centre was established in countryside on the edge of the town, offering a combination of fitness facilities, racquet and equestrian sports.
 In 2013 Crow Wood opened its own day Spa, the Woodland Spa, which was named Day Spa of the Year at the Professional Beauty Awards 2014, just one year after opening.